ankaAR/bestiario5e/_creatures/alhoon.md

 1/day each: dominate monster, plane shift (self only)

-***Spellcasting.*** The alhoon is a 12th-level spellcaster.
+***Lanzamiento de conjuros.*** The alhoon is a 12th-level spellcaster.
 Its spellcasting ability is Intelligence (spell save DC 16, +8 to hit with spell attacks).
 The alhoon has the following wizard spells prepared:

 Cantrips (at will): chill touch, dancing lights, mage hand, prestidigitation, shocking grasp